SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/02-VS-Code.md

 # Development Environments (IDE)
 In order to program we need an **Integrated Development Environment** (IDE).

-**An environment for development** (Integrated Development Environment – **IDE**) is a combination of traditional tools for development of software applications.
+An **Integrated Development Environment** (or IDE) is a combination of some traditional tools for creating software applications.

-In the development environment we write code, compile and execute the programs.
-Development environments integrate in them a text editor for writing code, a programming language, a compiler or an interpreter and a runtime environment for executing programs, a debugger for tracking the program and seeking out errors, tools for user interface design and other tools and add-ons.
+In the development environment we can **write code**, **compile**, and e**xecute programs**.

+Development environments usually integrate a **text editor**, a **programming language**, a **compiler** or an **interpreter** and a runtime environment for **executing programs**.

+They also may contain a **debugger** for tracking the program and seeking out errors, and tools for **user interface design** or other utilities and add-ons.

-**Environments for development** are convenient, because they integrate everything necessary for the development of the program, without the need to exit the environment.
+Development environments are convenient, because they integrate **everything necessary for the development** of a program, in some cases even without the need for external tools.

-If we don't use an environment for development, we will have to write the code in a text editor, to compile it with a command on the console, to run it with another command on the console and to write more additional commands when needed, which is very time consuming.
+If we don't use an IDE, we would have to write the code in a **text editor**, compile it with a command on the console, run it with another console command and eventually include additional commands whenever needed, which is very time consuming.

-For programming with **the JavaScript language** the most commonly used IDE is [Visual Studio Code](https://code.visualstudio.com), which is developed and distributed freely by Microsoft.
+For programming with **JavaScript**, the most commonly used IDE is [Visual Studio Code](https://code.visualstudio.com), which is developed and distributed freely by Microsoft.

-Alternatives of Visual Studio Code are:
+Some of the **popular** alternatives to Visual Studio Code are:

 - [WebStorm](https://www.jetbrains.com/webstorm/download)
 - [Atom](https://atom.io)